jbengtsson/thor-scsi-lib/install.rst

 with `/path/to/install/to` the absolute path of the directory you would like to install to.

-**NB: The libaries implementing the python interface will be
+**NB**: The libaries implementing the python interface will be
         currently installed in the source tree into directory `python/thor_scsi`.
 Have a look below for details of loading dynamic objects from non standard directories

 Helping CMAKE find subcomponents